shivam6497/Rate-Limiter/README.md

 - Uses Redis to track request counts per IP address.
 - Applies a global rate limiter to all routes.
+- Using Sliding Window Log algorithm to allow bursts of requests while enforcing a limit over time.
 - Applies a stricter limiter to `/api/data`.
 - Returns `429 Too Many Requests` when a client exceeds the configured limit.